Landlord Tips & Tricks

 • Consider criminal background checks for added security and peace of mind, but ensure compliance with local and federal laws to avoid discrimination.

-In conclusion, landlords who prioritize conducting thorough tenant screenings can significantly reduce the risks associated with unreliable tenants.
-This approach allows for the prevention of evictions, protection of rental income, and preservation of property value – all of which contribute to the long-term success of property investors.
+In conclusion, landlords who prioritize conducting thorough tenant screenings may often significantly reduce the risks associated with unreliable tenants.
+This approach can allow for the prevention of evictions, protection of rental income, and preservation of property value – all of which can contribute to the long-term success of property investors.

 Implementing Regular Property Inspections

-Property inspections are an essential component of ensuring tenant safety and preserving the value of your rental property.
-By implementing regular interior and exterior property inspections, landlords can address maintenance issues, uphold their legal responsibilities, and mitigate potential problems.
+Property inspections can be an essential component of ensuring tenant safety and preserving the value of your rental property.
+By implementing regular interior and exterior property inspections, landlords can often address maintenance issues, uphold their legal responsibilities, and mitigate potential problems.

 Interior Inspections: Keeping the Inside Safe

-Regular interior property inspections are crucial to identify and address any potential safety or maintenance issues that may arise.
-Conducting these inspections will help landlords ensure that the interior living spaces are both safe and habitable by:
+Regular interior property inspections can be crucial to identify and address any potential safety or maintenance issues that may arise.
+Conducting these inspections may will help landlords ensure that the interior living spaces are both safe and habitable by:

 1. Checking for functional appliances and systems